At a fundamental level, a model is merely a collection of

 What we seem to have forgotten is that Models have been used

 for many many years to help with Architecture and Engineering alike.
-Long before
+Long

-a chair, there was a department in many Enterprises called the Drawing Office and the people that worked there were
+board and a chair, there was a department in many Enterprises called the Drawing Office and the people that worked there were

 called draughtsman.
 The only reason I have a very vague recollection of this is